 Google Pay is a type of digital wallet.
 Like its predecessor, Android Pay, it can store credit cards, gift cards, loyalty cards, airline and subway passes, concert tickets, and more in your smartphone or tablet.
 Then, you only need to tap your device to make contactless purchases in physical stores, online, and within apps.
 You can also order food from restaurants, buy gas, and pay for parking using Google Pay.
 There’s really nothing you can’t buy with it, as long as your bank signs up to use it, says Rahul Telang, professor of information systems at Carnegie Mellon University’s Heinz College.
 But that’s hardly an issue, as more than 3,000 financial institutions, including most of the largest ones, now partner with Google Pay.

 Google Pay also incorporates the functions of the now-defunct Google Wallet, so you can send money to friends and family and make group payments and split bills.
-Here are a few other ways to get money to someone quickly.

 How does Google Pay work?